Act-Arturo-Roman/Tableau-Pyton-Dashboard/README.md

 ## Step 6

-Add the script to the dashboard
+Adding the script to the dashboard

+Open the workbook.
+Go to predictions Sheet.
+Describe Model measure.
+Copy the script in teh comment.
+Edit Model measure.
+Replace the current calculation with the copied script.
+Clik OK.
+Set Cell in Prediction dimension's Compute using property.

+## Have fun